ruby/stringio/doc/stringio/stringio.md

 \Class \StringIO supports accessing a string as a stream, similar in some ways to [class IO][io class].

-You can create a \StingIO instance using:
+You can create a \StringIO instance using:

 - StringIO.new(string): returns a new \StringIO object containing the given string.
 - StringIO.open(string): passes a new \StringIO object to the given block.